JeroenDeDauw/slides/craftmanship/static/README.md

 The static keyword is perhaps the most abused one in your typical Java or PHP project nowadays.
-Many luminaries in the field of software design have written about the typical problems usage of static bring with them.
+Many luminaries in the field of software design have written about the typical problems usage of static results in.
 The Gang of Four said, when asked what they would do if they where to publish a new version of their classic Design Patterns book, that they'd drop the Singleton pattern as it is now recognized as an anti-pattern.